 - Cranial birth defects like Anencephaly or Craniosynostosis

 The birth defects lawyers at Blizzard Law PLLC are diligently working on birth defects litigation involving the following medications:

 This anti-depressant and SSRI has been linked to serious birth defects, such as shortened or absent limbs, malformed lips or mouth, and heart defects.

-This anti-nausea medication is often prescribed to pregnant women, but it carries a risk of heart defects, cleft lip, and cleft palate developing in infants who are suscetible to the drug.
+This anti-nausea medication is often prescribed to pregnant women, but it creates an increased risk of heart defects, cleft lip, and cleft palate developing in babies in utero.

 There are few things as devastating as unborn children suffering from the side effects of prescription medications in utero.
 If your child was born with a birth defect and you suspect a prescription medication was to blame, immediately contact the birth defects lawsuit attorneys at Blizzard Law PLLC today.
 We can analyze your situation and help you understand your legal options.